First aid - what is it? - info for kids

 - Ask him where he hurts.

-If he doesn't answer or move he could be unconscious.
-Call for help.
+If he doesn't answer or move he or she could be unconscious.

 Ask someone to help you or get someone to dial 000 for an ambulance while you help the person if you are trained in first aid.

-Your first aid teacher will tell you how to put a person into that position.
+Your first aid teacher will tell you how to put a person into that position when you are being trained.

 These are the steps that a person who has been trained in first aid will do.